Describe something as visible, and it means it can be seen.

 - Ability to connect to a learning management system for an integrated learner experience

-- Access to employer validated, performance-based assessments and rubrics and a 360 assessment of 21st century skills that provide the learner with a self-assessment balanced against the perspectives of “others” such as peers, supervisors, and mentors
+- Access to employer-validated, performance-based assessments and rubrics that provide the learner with a self-assessment balanced against the perspectives of “others” such as peers, supervisors, and mentors

 - 21st Century Skills Facilitator training for consistency of delivery